 About Marts & Lundy

 Marts & Lundy is the one of the world’s most innovative and successful fundraising consulting firms.
 With nearly 40 full-time Senior Consultants and Analysts, Marts & Lundy offers clients an unparalleled depth of expertise and breadth of perspective on philanthropy.
 Since 1926 the firm has served thousands of clients, whose annual giving programs range from hundreds of thousands to millions of dollars and whose campaigns range from a few million to several billion.
 Founded in the belief that philanthropy has the power to transform not only institutions but, more importantly, the world in which we live, Marts & Lundy remains steadfastly committed to contributing innovative thinking and thought leadership to the profession of fundraising.
-Visit our website.
 Follow us on Twitter @MrtsAndLndy and on LinkedIn and Facebook.